espressoAndCode/good_driver_docs/eBay-API-Usage-Documentation.md

 ## eBay 'FINDING' API

-Here is a sample call to the Finding API:
+There are two parts required in the `POST` data object when creating a call to the Finding API,

 ```
-    f.execute('findItemsAdvanced',
-                {'keywords': 'camera'}
-             )
+{
+  "keywords": [
+    "truck",
+    "floor mat"
+  ]
+}
 ```

+Each call will return a list of up to 100 items matching the keyword criteria.
 Here is a sample return object for one item from that call:

 ```
 item: {